Get Started with Xcode

 In the Product Name field, enter:

 LearningXcode.
 Xcode uses this name for your project and your app.
-Under Organization Identifier, you may specify your organization's identifier, or just enter:
+Under Organization Identifier, you may specify your organization's identifier, or another identifier that's unique to you, like your initials,

 Select a location for saving your project.
 Make sure the checkbox named Create Git repository on my Mac is NOT selected.
 Click Create.